-The school prospectus contains details of our policy for Special Educational Needs, and the arrangements made for these children in our school.

-The knowledge, views and first-hand experience that parents have regarding their children is valued for the contribution it makes to the child's education.
+- The school prospectus contains details of our policy for Special Educational Needs, and the arrangements made for these children in our school. - The knowledge, views and first-hand experience that parents have regarding their children is valued for the contribution it makes to the child's education.
 Parents are seen as partners in the education process.

-All parents are welcome to contact the SENCO if they have concerns about special educational provision.
+- All parents are welcome to contact the SENDCO if they have concerns about special educational provision.
 Parents are strongly encouraged to keep in contact with their class teacher regarding their child's progress.
-The home-school agreement outlines how parents can support their child's learning at home.
+The home-school agreement outlines how parents can support their child's learning at home. - In addition to termly parents evenings, teaching staff meet with the parents of SEND children each term to discuss their support plan.
+They share any progress, discuss interventions and this gives all parties a chance to update and provide any other information relevant to that child's story.